djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image22.png)

-Then click on `Show in Folder` to open the file explorer window.
+Then click on the `Show in Folder` icon to open the file explorer window,as shown below.

 ![alt text](assets/image23.png)